Medical School Personal Statement Writing Guide

 We typically suggest our students divide their personal statement into about 5 full paragraphs — an intro, 2-3 body paragraphs, and a conclusion.

-Pro tip: Do not type directly into the text box — if something goes wrong, you’ll lose all of your work.
+Do not type directly into the text box in the application portal.
+If something goes wrong, you’ll lose all of your work.
 Write in another program first, then copy and paste the edited copy into the application text box.

 Use a text-only word processing tool (TextEdit on Mac devices or Basic Text Editor on Windows), or type the essay into Microsoft Word or a Google Doc.
 Just remember to save the file as a *.rtf.
-This will eliminate formatting issues when you copy and paste the essay into the AMCAS box.
+This eliminates formatting issues when you paste the essay into the text box on the application.

 How To Write a Personal Statement For Medical School

-Some questions you may want to consider while writing your personal statement are:
+Here are three questions you want to consider while writing your personal statement:

 • Why have you selected the field of medicine?